-- Check your DHCP server (if you have one), and determine the IP Address allocated to the Print Server. - Use the Setup Wizard, BiAdmin or another Print Server utility to allocate a valid IP Address to the Print Server. - Add an entry to the arp table to associate the hardware address of the Print Server with the desired IP address, as follows:
+- Check your DHCP server (if you have one), and determine the IP Address allocated to the Wireless Print Server. - Use the Diagnostic Button (if fitted) to print a report which includes the current IP address.
+(Press the Diagnostic Button, and hold it for 2 seconds.) - Use the Setup Wizard, BiAdmin or another Wireless Print Server utility to allocate a valid IP Address to the Wireless Print Server. - Add an entry to the arp table to associate the hardware address of the Wireless Print Server with the desired IP address, as follows:

 '''

 arp -s IP_Address 00:c0:02:xx:xx:xx (Unix)

-arp -s IP Address 00-c0-02-xx-xx-xx (Windows)
+arp -s IP_Address 00-c0-02-xx-xx-xx (Windows)

 '''

-IP_Address is the IP Address you wish to assign to the Print Server.
-00:c0:02:xx:xx:xx is the hardware address of the Print Server.
+IP_Address is the IP Address you wish to assign to the Wireless Print Server.
+00:c0:02:xx:xx:xx is the hardware address of the Wireless Print Server.